In 2 Corinthians 8:9, Paul talks about how the gospel shapes Christians' view of wealth:

-The gospel calls us to recognize that everything we have is a gift from God — and that those gifts are to be used for his glory and to further his kingdom.
-Scripture even calls Christians caretakers of God’s gifts and truth (1 Peter 4:10; 1 Corinthians 4:1).
+The gospel teaches us that everything we have is a gift from God, meant to glorify Him and advance His kingdom.
+The Bible even refers to Christians as caretakers of God’s gifts and truth (1 Peter 4:10; 1 Corinthians 4:1).

-We at St George's recognize that in addition to acting as responsible stewards of our talents and skills, we must also be stewards of our possessions and finances.
+At St. George's, we believe in being responsible stewards not only of our talents and skills but also of our possessions and finances.